hardisgroupcom/chef-elk-hardis/README.md

     vagrant ssh

+## Limitation:
+* This stack is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND.
+* This stack is ready to use for **development purpose** and as a standalone stack.
+* This stack **is not securised** and must not be use in production without enabling security.

+## Usage

 Elasticsearch is available on the host machine at [http://localhost:9200/](http://localhost:9200/)

 Kibana is available on the host machine at [http://localhost:5601/](http://localhost:5601/)